Surfshark Review 2020

 One thing to note is that you will have to provide your Credit Card information to get a refund after 30-days.
 If you’re curious how the 30-day trial works, check out this separate blog on Surfshark free trial.

-Surfshark has received an overall 4.5-star rating on Trustpilot.
-If we talk about reviews, out of 522 individual user reviews, Surfshark has received 75% positive reviews.
-What’s even more impressive is the fact that only 7% of users have rated the service as “bad”.
+Yes, since Surfshark has received an overall 4.3-star rating on Trustpilot, it is actually quite good.
+If we talk about reviews, out of 1300+ individual user reviews, Surfshark has received 70% positive reviews.
+What’s even more impressive is the fact that only 8% of users have rated the service as “bad”.

 That being said, on the official Trustpilot profile of Surfshark, Trustpilot has posted a notice stating that they don’t have any recent records of Surfshark asking their customers to review them using Trustpilot’s invitation services.